Butcher Job Description: Top Duties and Qualifications

 Butcher experience requirements

-In Australia, budding butchers typically start their career with an internship.
+In Australia, butchers typically start their career with an apprenticeship.
 This enables them to get first hands-on experience and acquire skills like precise cutting and trimming of meat, as well as the ins and outs of running a butchery and dealing with customers in-store.

-Depending on their preference, initial trainee experience can also be gathered at large meat works or commercial meat-processing plants, where the focus of their training will differ and be more on food safety standards, meat processing and packaging, and dealing with suppliers.
+Initial trainee experience can also be at large meat works or commercial meat-processing plants, where the focus of their training will differ and be more on food safety standards, meat processing and packaging, and dealing with suppliers.

 Butcher education and training requirements

 Entry requirements for the occupation of butcher vary in Australia.
-Generally, however, a butcher should have completed at least Year 10 schooling and worked as an apprentice at a butchery, processing plant or meat wholesale company.
+Generally, however, a butcher should have completed at least Year 10 schooling and completed an apprenticeship at a butchery, processing plant or meat wholesale company.

 Butcher salary expectations